jd-apprentice/Node-TS/README.md

 ## 🍇 Heroku deploy

-- Go ahead to https://www.heroku.com/ create and account and logging into the dashboard
+- Go ahead to https://www.heroku.com/ create an account then logging into the dashboard

 ![DASHBOARD](https://cdn.discordapp.com/attachments/875262629516546089/975137204596768768/unknown.png)